mars0i/lescent/README.md

 * **de/emphasize non-extinct**: Emphasize lineages present in the last generation, de-emphasizing others.
 * **print**: Print the page without buttons and other controls.

-The print button is useful for generating PDF diagrams, if your printing software can generate PDFs.
+The print button is useful for generating PDF diagrams if your printing software can generate PDFs.

 In the full git repository, there are two versions of lescent: